"The most perfect recording I’ve heard this year, maybe in a couple of years"

 With comparisons to Kate Bush, Stevie Nicks, Mazzy Star, Tori Amos threading through Pink Floyd-esque sounds, it is still hard to pin down Rise’s sounds and influences.
 There are hints of her classical singing beginnings, her celtic studies and love of early prog, Tim Buckley and Nick Drake, but ultimately, a rarity in these times, she sounds distinctively like herself.

-Jo-Beth decided on the change of name to RISE from Talitha Rise to mark the next phase of her career as a solo artist and is currently in production of her second album ‘Strangers’ due for release in late 2019 on the Thoroughbred Music label with upcoming tour dates in the UK and Ireland.
+Jo-Beth decided on the change of name to RISE from Talitha Rise to mark the next phase of her career as a solo artist and is currently in production of her second album ‘Strangers’ due for release in late 2019 with upcoming album tour dates in the UK and Ireland.